We've recently updated our service. Because of this, you'll need to reset your password to log in. It's quick and easy!Reset Password

 Getting in

-Entry requirements for courses can change.
 Always contact the college, university or training provider to check exactly what you'll need.

-You'll get an SCQF level 6 qualification (the same level as a Higher) plus valuable work placement experience and skills you can't learn in a classroom.
+You'll get an SCQF level 6 qualification which is the same level as a Higher.
+You'll also learn new skills and gain valuable experience in a work environment.

-Interested?
-Find out what's on offer at your school on Apprenticeships.scot.
+Discover what's on offer at your school on Apprenticeships.scot.

-You need a Higher National Certificate (SCQF level 7), Higher National Diploma (SCQF level 8) or degree (SCQF level 9/10) in a relevant subject:
+You need a Higher National Certificate (SCQF Level 7), Higher National Diploma (SCQF Level 8) or degree (SCQF Level 9/10) in a relevant subject:

 • Construction